 Different materials have different requirements.
 Woods with a dense grain, such as oak or maple, use a jigsaw blade with a higher TPI value than less dense woods such as balsa.

 While tooth count is important in helping to determine the quality of a saw blade, it’s not an absolute indicator of performance.
 Tooth design also plays a role in how well a blade will perform on any given material.
 Always check the manufacturer’s recommendations for the best results.
+Want to know more?
+I wrote another article called: What is a Jigsaw?

 I hope this article has been able to give you additional insight into the world of jigsaw blades, as well as help you select the best blade for your needs.
 My main takeaway is that there’s a huge variety in the market, and each one requires its own set of specifications to meet the need of its respective niche.
 For example, a blade meant for fine joinery might not be ideal for cutting plywood.
 With this reality in mind, consider what types of projects you work on the most, and choose the blades accordingly.